-Though FDM 3D printing is thought to be much more common than resin 3D printing, that simply isn’t the case as resin 3D printing — specifically LCD 3D printing — is catching up fast, producing high-quality 3D models at an affordable price.
+Though FDM 3D printing is thought to be much more common than resin 3D printing, resin 3D printing — specifically LCD 3D printing — is catching up fast, as it can be used to produce high-quality 3D printed models at an affordable price.

 Today, let’s take a look at the differences between LCD 3D printing and FDM 3D printing:

 Overview of LCD 3D Printing & FDM 3D Printing